hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 #### <A NAME="device"></A>Device feature options.

-These option(s) apply to: , and all Protect devices
+These option(s) apply to: all Protect device types.

 | Option                                           | Description
 |--------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------